 Arts Council England (the Arts Council) is England's national development agency for creativity and culture.
 The Arts Council distributed £892 million in grants and more than £250 million in repayable finance in 2021-2022.
 This represents an unprecedented investment in creativity and culture.
-Through its 10-year 'Let's Create' Strategy, the Arts Council seeks to transform England to be a country in which the creativity of every person is valued and given the chance to flourish and everyone has access to a remarkable range of high quality cultural experiences.
+Through its 10-year 'Let's Create' Strategy, the Arts Council seeks to transform England to be a country in which the creativity of every person is valued and given the chance to flourish.